-IsiXhosa is an indigenous language used by one of the largest language communities in South Africa, and in the Western Cape specifically.
-SU contributes to the promotion of isiXhosa as an additional academic language through its own initiatives and in partnership with other universities and entities.
-SU also advances isiXhosa by using it for all official internal communication as prescribed by the Language Policy Framework for Public Higher Education Institutions (2020).
+IsiXhosa is an indigenous language used by one of the largest language communities in South Africa.
+By means of specific initiatives and where reasonably practicable and pedagogically sound, SU contributes to the advancement of isiXhosa as a developing academic language in addition to using isiXhosa as a language to convey all official internal communication as prescribed by the Language Policy Framework for Public Higher Education Institutions (2020).

-The focus of the Language Policy is not only on institutional multilingualism (i.e. on establishing multilingual institutional spaces where a diverse group of monolingual people co-exist), but also on individual multilingualism, actively encouraging individuals to use more than one language.
+The focus of the Language Policy is not only on institutional multilingualism (i.e., on establishing multilingual institutional spaces where a diverse group of monolingual people co-exist), but also on individual multilingualism, actively encouraging individuals to use more than one language.
 Individual multilingualism is an asset that SU would like to develop because of the clear academic advantages this presents, both nationally and internationally.
 Creating opportunities for individual multilingualism allows an individual to develop his or her linguistic repertoire made up of languages or varieties of languages in different forms and at different levels of mastery.
 As individuals' experience of language in its cultural context expands, they do not keep these languages and cultures in strictly separated mental compartments, but rather build up a communicative, plurilingual competence to which all knowledge and experience of language contribute and in which languages interrelate and interact.
 Translanguaging in the classroom is one such plurilingual practice.
 While it is important to create space for students to use tools such as translanguaging to communicate informally in the classroom, there is also a need for students to study language(s) formally and utilise the academic and technical registers of these languages.

 Multilingualism is about more than an individual's willingness to learn and use multiple languages.
 The focus of the Language Policy is also on promoting inclusivity and an appreciation of the value of diversity.
-Multilingualism, therefore, is also an attitude.
+Multilingualism is therefore also an attitude.
 Multilingualism equips students to tap into a broader and more diverse knowledge base; to engage with society in a way that speaks to the heart, not just the mind; to be dynamic professionals, able to better demonstrate problem-solving, listening and interpersonal skills; and to be well-rounded individuals who can make informed decisions that take more than just their own thinking into consideration.
-This awareness would, for instance, be visible in institutional gatherings where an initial check is done to determine language requirements and where translanguaging occurs.
+This awareness would be visible in institutional gatherings where an initial check is done to determine language requirements and where translanguaging occurs, for instance.
 It would also be visible in individuals' willingness to learn and use a variety of languages.